cloudinary/cloudinary-go/LOGGING.md

 #### Logging level

-You can change logging level with `Logger.SetLevel()` function.
+You can change logging level with the `Logger.SetLevel()` function.

-Possible options:
+Possible values:
 - `logger.NONE`  - disabling logging from the SDK
 - `logger.ERROR` - enable logging only for error messages
 - `logger.DEBUG` - enable debug logs